 - Avoid overwatering, only water when needed.

-- Adjust irrigation time seasonally.
+- Adjust irrigation times seasonally.

 - Water between the hours of 8pm and 6am when temperatures are cooler. ( We are in a drought emergency.
 The current Stage 4 restricted watering schedule is overnight on Tuesday and Saturday from 7pm to 8am only.)

 - Check irrigation system frequently and adjust to avoid runoff.